-February is Black History Month, and Crime Capsule is proud to join the chorus of voices celebrating African-American history and culture.
-We’ve profiled exceptional lawmen and women before, but as the first of several articles highlighting the contributions of African-Americans to our country’s law enforcement and judicial systems, today we wanted to introduce you to one of the baddest brothers around—someone who would take even famed criminal-catchers John Shaft and Axel Foley to school.
+We’ve profiled exceptional lawmen and women before, but as the first of several articles highlighting the contributions of African-Americans to our country’s law enforcement and judicial systems, today we wanted to introduce you to an impressive and unlikely figures we’ve encountered: someone who would take even famed criminal-catchers John Shaft and Axel Foley to school.

 Meet Bass Reeves.

 Hailed as one of the most accomplished lawmen of his generation, Reeves came from humble beginnings in the mid-1800s.
 While not much is known about his early life, in her book Oklahoma Originals: Early Heroes, Heroines, Villains & Vixens author Jonita Mullins records that he escaped from slavery in Texas and settled for a time among the Creek Nation of Oklahoma before emancipation.
 At the time, much of Oklahoma was still reserved for separate Native American nations—as Mullins details, the Indian Territory (as it was called) was well out of reach of federal law enforcement.
 Following the Civil War but before statehood, different nations had different visions of justice, and restitution was almost unheard of, especially from nations back to the Fed.

 In other words, a perfect place for criminals to hide.